hsh2001/apple-dark-mode/README.en.md

 By doing this, Dark Mode can fully support to all users.

 ## Animation
-You can get much higher quality design of web site if you add an animation that is operated whenever Dark Mode is turned on.
+You can get much higher quality design of website after you add an animation that is operated whenever Dark Mode is turned on.

 ![Animation](img/ani.gif)
 ```css